|CNY Hiking HOME PAGE||Northville-Placid Trail||West-Central Adirondacks||Camping in Moose River Plains|

 Sly Pond Trail is a 7.2 mile trail that climbs a portion of Little Moose Mountain before descending to Sly Pond.
 The pond is one of the highest bodies of water in the Adirondacks.
-There are two trailheads for this long trail, one off Moose River Plains Road that requires a ford of the South Branch of the Moose River and off Otter Brook Road.
-Expect blow downs and a challenging adventure.
+There are two trailheads for this long trail, one off Moose River Plains Road that requires a ford of the South Branch of the Moose River and the other off Otter Brook Road.

-Lost Ponds Trail offers a hike leading to a still water area on Summer Stream, continuing to a fishing pond and a pleasant picnic spot.
+Lost Ponds Trail offers a hike leading to a still water area on Summer Stream, continuing on to a scenic pond and a pleasant picnic spot.

-Pine Grove Creek Trail is an old trace off the main Lost Ponds Trail that leads just over two miles to the headwaters of Pine Grove Creek.
-The old trace is no longer maintained and requires a bushwhack.
+Pine Grove Creek Trail is an old trail off the main Lost Ponds Trail that travels just over two miles to the headwaters of Pine Grove Creek.
+The old trail is no longer maintained and requires a major bushwhack.